Separation of excreta

 Compensation

-• Compensation is available to a maximum of 80% of the verified cleaning costs due to excreta contamination, based on approved cleaning/separation rates
+• Compensation is available to a maximum of up to 80% of the verified separation costs due to excreta contamination, based on approved cleaning/separation rates.
+Budgetary constraints may result in compensation levels or methodology being adjusted.

 • The minimum verified loss for payment eligibility is $1000 with the forage value based upon crop insurance insurable values